GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 The solver for each domain is set by specifying its timestepping method.
 For example by setting `md%domains(3)%timestepping_method = "linear"`, we make the 3rd domain use the linear leap-frog solver.
 Many examples are included in the validation test suite, such as [here](./examples/nthmp/BP09/BP09.f90).

 The available solver types are specified in the file [timestepping\_metadata\_mod.f90](./src/shallow_water/timestepping_metadata_mod.f90).
 This also sets solver specific variables such as the halo thickness required to advance one time-step.
 Additional aspects of the solver behavior are controlled by other variables in the domain.

+The solvers support use of either Cartesian or Spherical coordinates by specifying the appropriate [compile time option](README.md#advanced-compilation).
+By default Cartesian coordinates are used.
+To use spherical coordinates we set the preprocessor varable `-DSPHERICAL` when compiling.
+[Many examples](./examples) are provided in the test-problems; for instance [this makefile](examples/nthmp/Hilo_Tohoku_tsunami/) uses spherical coordinates (and unrelated code timing) by defining the variable `SWALS_PREPROCESSOR_FLAGS := -DTIMER -DSPHERICAL`.
+If the variable `-DSPHERICAL` were not set then Cartesian coordinates would be used.

 # Details on the solvers